 Prospective birth mothers come from all different backgrounds and situations when they choose adoption in Kansas.
 Some birth mothers who’ve successfully placed their children with American Adoptions are happily married to or in a loving relationship with the father of the baby they placed; they simply felt unable to care for this child at the time for any number of reasons.
 Other birth moms are unsure of who the father of their baby is.
-Some birth mothers are single moms to older children, some of whom were fathered by the same man, and some of whom have separate fathers.
+Some birth mothers are single moms to older children, some of whom share the same father, and some of whom have separate fathers.

 Some birth mothers are in a relationship with, or are on good terms with the birth father of their baby.
 Other birth mothers have a toxic relationship with the birth father, and this may be a reason why they’re making an adoption plan.

-The important thing to understand is this: whether you have a good relationship with the father of your baby or not, adoption can still be an option for you.
+The important thing to understand is this: whether you have a good relationship with the father of your baby or not, you can still consider adoption for your baby, and we can help.

-You’ll be able to talk about your current situation with an adoption professional.
-You’re under no obligation to choose adoption.
-This will simply give you a better idea of your options and what you can do to move forward based on your situation with the baby’s father.
+You’ll be able to talk about your current situation with an adoption professional that will give you a better idea of your options and what you can do to move forward based on your situation with the baby’s father.

-There are three ways to approach the father of your baby about your adoption plan, and inform him of your pregnancy:
+In general, there are three ways to approach the father of your baby about your adoption plan and inform him of your pregnancy:

-The best way to inform the birth father about your KS adoption plan is in person or via phone.
-Meet him in a calm, quiet and private place.
+In most cases, the best way to inform the birth father about your adoption plan is in person or via phone.
+Meet him in a calm, quiet and safe place.
 Stay calm and collected.
 Be prepared to answer his questions, address his concerns, and understand the emotions he’s processing.

 If you’re comfortable, you can ask him to be involved in your adoption plan (including the selection of an adoptive family and/or post-adoption communication with an open adoption) or invite him to create his own birth father adoption plan.

 Sometimes it’s not possible to inform the birth father of your pregnancy and adoption plan in person.
 Writing out your thoughts can give you time to carefully think through what you want to say, allow you to include educational resources about adoption, and prevent you from becoming too caught up in your own emotions.

 It’s not ideal, but sometimes it’s necessary to have a professional handle the conversation about your pregnancy and adoption plan with the birth father.
 If you don’t feel comfortable speaking to him yourself, or if you feel that the conversation would simply escalate into an argument, then this might be the best option for you.

-There are situations in which you don’t have to inform the birth father about your pregnancy and adoption plan.
-If you think the birth father will disagree with your decision and you may need to pursue adoption without consent of the birth father, call 1-800-ADOPTION to speak to an adoption specialist to see if that option is legally available to you.
+There may be some specific situations in which you don’t have to inform the birth father about your pregnancy and adoption plan.
+If you think the birth father will disagree with your decision and you may need to pursue adoption without his consent or involvement, call 1-800-ADOPTION to speak to an adoption specialist to see if that option is legally available to you.

-While pregnant women are the ones carrying the child and the ones making the majority of the decisions, birth fathers play a vital role in the adoption process.
+While the pregnant woman is the one carrying the child and making the majority of the decisions, the birth father can also play a vital role in the adoption process.
 Birth fathers have the opportunity to be supportive and encouraging, which can make the whole process much better for the prospective birth mother, adoptive family and child.
-Understanding birth father rights in adoption is part of that process.
+Understanding birth father rights in adoption in KS is part of that process.

 To speak to an American Adoptions specialist now about your current circumstances or to learn more about birth father rights in Kansas adoptions, call 1-800-ADOPTION for free information without any obligation to choose adoption, or get more free information online.